Top 10 Dogs That Look Like Bears

 As the name suggests, this dog breed was initially bred in Italy to act as guardians to livestock against wolves.
 Even today, they are still known to continue their role as guard dogs in the Abruzzo region of Italy.

-Like the Great Pyrenees breed, Maremma sheepdogs are also huge, grand, and affectionate, with bear-like heads and black noses.
+Like the Great Pyrenees breed, Maremma sheepdogs are huge, grand, and affectionate, with bear-like heads and black noses.

 They are also white, with dense double coats.
-Their coloring here might not be entirely-bearlike, as they are invariably white (or off-white), but when their fur piles up during the winter months, they can start to look like albino bears.
+Their coloring here might not be entirely bearlike, as they are invariably white (or off-white), but when their fur piles up during the winter months, they can start to look like albino bears.

 These dogs are hardworking, brave, and confident.
 They are great flock guardians, and their loyalty and gentle nature make them good family pets.